My Garden Zone Is

 The vast majority of conifer trees maintain green foliage year-round.
 That, by definition, would seem to make them evergreen conifers.
 But evergreens do not always fall into the conifer category despite the expected association.
 While significant overlap exists between conifers and evergreens, you may discover some exceptions.

 One of the inherent misconceptions stems from what the word “conifer” means.
 The term generally refers to pine trees that produce cones that bear their seeds rather than flowers.
 The term “evergreen” typically highlights that pine tree needles, which qualify as leaves, stay green all year.
 In other words, they do not necessarily change color during autumn, fall off, and bloom during spring.
 In terms of conifers that do not remain green, Ginkgo trees fit the bill.
 And evergreen Juniper trees produce male and female seeds in a type of modified cone-like leaves.

 2: What Landscaping Purpose Can Evergreen Conifers & Pine Trees Serve?

 Spruce Pine trees remain a popular choice to create evergreen privacy walls.
 Homeowners often like to integrate them into a landscape to define property lines by planting them in long rows.
-By positioning these evergreen conifers relatively close together, their branches and pine-needled can form a visually-impenetrable wall as they overlap.
+By positioning these evergreen conifers relatively close together, their branches and pine needles can form a visually impenetrable wall as they overlap.

 These pine trees produce a brown cone commonly used in crafting.
 In the wilderness, many mature to upwards of 80 feet.
 However, Spruce Pine trees typically reach 60 feet in suburban landscapes.
 This variety excels in moist, acidic soil and enjoys full sunlight placement.